-We assessed discriminant validity between constructs by comparing our target measurement model with various nested models, moving from a highly restricted single-factor structure (all items linked to one construct) to a final target structure that contained our five constructs of interest (continuance commitment, organizational and professional identification, perceived organizational support, and violation)(see Table 1).
-Chi-square difference tests for the nested models were consistently large and significant, showing that large improvements in fit were gained as we moved from one factor to five.
-Most importantly, and consistent with prior research (Tekleab et al., 2005), separating POS and PPCV significantly improved the fit between the items and the constructs (change in $\chi^2 = 539.38$, p < .001).
+We assessed discriminant validity between constructs by comparing our target measurement model with various nested models, moving from a highly restricted single-factor structure (all items linked to one construct) to a final target structure that contained our five constructs of interest (continuance commitment, organizational and professional identification, perceived organizational support, and violation).
+Table 1 describes the models and gives fit statistics.
+The results of chi-square difference tests for the nested models were consistently large and significant, showing that large improvements in fit were gained as we moved from one factor to five.
+Most importantly, and consistently with prior research (Tekleab et al., 2005), separating POS and PPCV significantly improved the fit between the items and the constructs ($\Delta \chi^2 = 539.38, p < .001$).